 Mushroom Stroganoff is the perfect recipe for a Meatless Monday or to serve a meat-eater.
 It’s one of those recipes still rich in flavour that you can serve without missing the meat!

-Which Mushrooms Work Best for a Tasty Mushroom Stroganoff?
+Which Mushrooms Work Best for a Tasty Veggie Stroganoff?

 We’d recommend using a mix of organic mushrooms, preferably ones that were grown outdoors (if you can distinguish them) as they are more likely to contain Vitamin D.